-- 1. Represent any arbitrary signals in terms of complete sets of orthogonal functions and understands - 2. the principles of impulse functions, step function and signum function. - 3.
-Express periodic signals in terms of Fourier series and express the spectrum and express the - 4. arbitrary signal (discrete) as Fourier transform to draw the spectrum. - 5.
-Understands the principle of linear system, filter characteristics of a system and its bandwidth, the - 6. concepts of auto correlation and cross correlation and power Density Spectrum. - 7.
-Can design a system for sampling a signal. - 8.
-For a given system, response can be obtained using Laplace transform, properties and ROC of L.T. - 9.
-Study the continuous and discrete signal relation and relation between F.T., L.T. & Z.T, properties, - 10.
-ROC of Z Transform
+- 1. Represent any arbitrary signals in terms of complete sets of orthogonal functions and understands - 2.
+Arbitrary signal (discrete) as Fourier transform to draw the spectrum. - 3.
+Concepts of auto correlation and cross correlation and power Density Spectrum. - 4.
+For a given system, response can be obtained using Laplace transform, properties and ROC of L.T. - 5.
+Study the continuous and discrete signal relation and relation between F.T., L.T. & Z.T, properties, ROC of Z Transform

-(R15A0403) PROBABILITY THEORY AND STOCHASTIC PROCESS
+(R17A0403) PROBABILITY THEORY AND STOCHASTIC PROCESS